-- Using the electric device in potentially explosive environment. - Using cables that can not withstand the maximum current values of the electric device. - Storing the electric device contrary to the guidelines presented in this user guide, for example, outdoors in wet or dusty conditions. - Storing the electric device without proper support that prevents overturning and falling.
+- Operating the electric device without properly dimensioned and operating cooling system. - Accessing the connection box(es) of the electric device, performing maintenance or adjustment operations without securing that the electricity is disconnected and electric device is discharged as defined in the user guide. - Lifting the electric device with additional load attached. - Using the electric device in potentially explosive environment. - Allowing dirt or liquid to enter into the electric device or connection box. - Using cables that can not withstand the maximum current values of the electric device. - Using dirty cable lugs or broken tools. - Connecting power cables so that there is less than 10 mm air gap between the cable lug and other metallic structure (including the braid of the cable). - Storing the electric device contrary to the guidelines presented in this user guide, for example, outdoors in wet or dusty conditions. - Storing the electric device without proper support that prevents overturning and falling.